Luciana-Pessoa/Luciana-Pessoa/README.md

   currentCourse: "Rocketseat, JStack, Alura, LINUXtips, ProgramadorBR, Dio, Estudonauta.",
   hobbies: [NNN
     "Spend energy with my pet",
-    "Consume content about technology and innovations❤️",NNN5465
+    "Consume content about technology and innovations❤️",
     " I like to do maintenance on machines and electronics👩‍🔧‍" ],rhtht
   currentCity: "MG",